 Kivu International has significant experience of supporting institutions in low and middle income countries to influence policy and inform debate.
 This includes:

-Supporting local research organisations’ influence on economic policy
+Supporting local research and advocacy organisations’ influence on economic policy

-We are currently working with a group of Zambian economic think tanks and research institutes on a wide range of high profile policy issues.
+We are currently working with alliances of Zambian think tanks, advocacy organisations and other influential interest groups on a wide range of high profile policy issues.
 We provide tailored advice for individual organisations and also forge influential coalitions with the power to achieve policy change.
 The approach combines support for the generation of policy-relevant research with a highly political approach to strategic advocacy.
 Kivu’s work in Zambia began in 2014 under the DFID-funded Zambian Economic Advocacy Programme.
 In 2016, we were asked to design and lead the delivery of the economic policy influencing component of the DFID-funded British Council Zambian Accountability Programme, which runs until Spring 2019.